pyrinas-iot/pyrinas-ble-client/Readme.md

-# Scaffolding Project for nRF52840 Based Projects on SDK v16
+# Scaffolding Project for Particle Xenon using nRF SDK v16

+This repository is a scaffold that anyone can use to get started with the nRF52 DK.
+Currently the only board definition available is for the Particle Xenon.

 ## Install (Mac OSX Only)